 Everybody needs a little motivation now and again.
 Well, here’s yours, if you want it.
 Is going through the process of National Board Certification worth it?
 Absolutely.

-- It enhances your professional marketability, opening doors to new leadership opportunities.
+- It opened doors to new leadership opportunities

-Teachers can earn certification in these 25 certificate areas, from PreK-12th grade.
+Teachers can earn certification in a variety of disciplines from PreK-12th grade.

-In previous years, teachers were required to complete their portfolios and assessments all in one year.
-However, this has just recently been revised, allowing teachers more time to fulfill the process.
-The cost to participate has also decreased.
+Previously, teachers were required to complete all components and assessments in one year.
+However, this has recently been revised, allowing teachers more time to fulfill the process and at a lesser cost.

-If you’re interested in becoming certified, start by finding out what financial support and/or programs are available within your school division.
-Remember, you do not have to do this alone.
-There are many groups, conferences, workshops, courses, listservs, books, and web sites to aid in the process (some of which I listed below).
+If you’re interested in certifying, start by finding out what financial support and/or programs are available within your school division/state.
+Remember, you do not have to do this alone!
+There are many groups, conferences, workshops, courses, listservs, books, and web sites to aid in the process.
 Be selective in determining the right certification area for you, and then take a few responsibilities off your list to free up time in your schedule.
-Though I haven’t certified yet, I already feel more confident in my practice and the clear vision of ‘accomplished teaching’ it creates has allowed me to provide better instruction to my students.
 If you have any questions, comments, tidbits of advice, or additional resources, please share!

 Thanks and good luck!